 Shortcomings identified, that still need to be overcome

 - Data security & privacy is one of the most important risks IoT faces.
 IoT devices capture and transmit real-time data.
 Most IoT devices, however, lack protocols and standards for the data.
 In addition to this, there is significant uncertainty about the enforcement of data ownership.
 Both of these factors make the data particularly vulnerable to cybercriminals who can break into the network and compromise both patients and doctors’ Personal Health Information (PHI).
 Cybercriminals may manipulate patient data to build fake IDs to purchase drugs and medical equipment that they may later sell.
 Hackers can also file in the name of the patient a fraudulent claim for insurance.

-- Multiple device integration also causes obstacles to IoT implementation in the healthcare sector.
+- Multiple device integration also causes obstacles to Internet of things implementation in the healthcare sector.
 The cause of this impediment is that device manufacturers have not reached a consensus on protocols and standard of communication.
 And even if the different device is connected; the disparity in their communication protocol complicates and hinders the data aggregation process.
 This non-uniformity of the protocols of the connected computer delays the entire process and limits the versatility of IoT scalability in healthcare.

 - As discussed earlier, the use of various communication protocols & standards makes the aggregation of data difficult.
 IoT devices still register a ton of data, however.
 The data obtained by IoT systems are used to gain insights into critical issues.
 Nevertheless, the amount of data is so huge that it becomes extremely difficult for doctors to draw insights from it which ultimately affects the quality of decision-making.
 In addition, this issue is growing as more devices are connected and are increasingly recording data.